Thenarden/nmpq/README.md

 Limitations
 -----------

-I can't stress enough that __Nmpq was originally desigend with a specific use-case in mind__.
+I can't stress enough that __Nmpq was originally designed with a specific use-case in mind__.
 I need to parse MPQ archives uploaded as part of an HTTP request without saving them to disk.
 Specifically, I need to parse Starcraft 2 replay files.
 Thus, the library has the following limitations:

 * Only supports archives that use Deflate and BZip2 compression.
 * Only supports reading archives; there is no support for creating or modifying archives.